Feature Selection: A Data Perspective: Introduction

-\paragraph{Embedded Methods} Filter methods select features that are independent of any learning algorithms, therefore they are computationally efficient.
-However, they fail to consider the bias of the learning algorithms, and the selected features may not be optimal for specific learning tasks.
-On the contrary, wrapper methods evaluate the importance of features by a given learning algorithm iteratively and can obtain better predictive accuracy.
-However, due to the exponential search space, it is computational intractable when the feature dimension is very high.
-Embedded methods provide a trade-off solution between filter and wrapper methods which embed the feature selection with the model learning, thus they inherit the merits of wrapper and filter methods -- (1) they include the interactions with the learning algorithm; and (2) they are far more efficient than the wrapper methods since they do not need to evaluate feature sets iteratively.
-The most widely used embedded methods are the regularization models which target to fit a learning model by minimizing the fitting errors and forcing the feature coefficients to be small (or exact zero).
-Afterwards, both the regularization model and the selected feature sets are output as results.
+Embedded methods is a trade-off between filter and wrapper methods which embed the feature selection into model learning.
+Thus they inherit the merits of wrapper and filter methods -- (1) they include the interactions with the learning algorithm; and (2) they are far more efficient than the wrapper methods since they do not need to evaluate feature sets iteratively.
+The most widely used embedded methods are the regularization models which target to fit a learning model by minimizing the fitting errors and forcing feature coefficients to be small (or exact zero) simultaneously.
+Afterwards, both the regularization model and selected feature sets are returned as the final results.

+It should be noted that some literature classifies feature selection methods into four categories (from the selection strategy perspective) by including the hybrid feature selection methods~\cite{saeys2007review,shen2012feature,ang2016supervised}.
+Hybrid methods can be regarded as a combination of multiple feature selection algorithms (e.g., wrapper, filter, and embedded).
+The main target is to tackle the instability and perturbation issues of many existing feature selection algorithms.
+For example, for small-sized high-dimensional data, a small perturbation on the training data may result in totally different feature selection results.
+By aggregating multiple selected feature subsets from different methods together, the results are more robust and hence the credibility of the selected features is enhanced.

-\subsection{Feature Selection Algorithms from A Data Perspective}
+\subsection{Feature Selection Algorithms from a Data Perspective}

-The recent popularity of big data presents some challenges for traditional feature selection task.
-Meanwhile, some characteristics of big data like velocity and variety also promote the development of novel feature selection algorithms.
-Here we briefly present and discuss some major concerns when we apply feature selection algorithms.
+The recent popularity of big data presents unique challenges for traditional feature selection~\cite{li2017challenges}, and some characteristics of big data such as velocity and variety necessitate the development of novel feature selection algorithms.
+Here we briefly discuss some major concerns when applying feature selection algorithms.